Thermal liquid-gas phase transition in a quasi-one-dimensional dipolar Fermi gas: Introduction

 Recently, the self-bound quantum liquid droplet has also been discussed in ultracold Bose gases~\cite{PhysRevLett.115.155302}, where quantum fluctuations suppress the mean-field collapse.
 This state has been experimentally realized in a dipolar Bose atomic gas~\cite{PhysRevLett.116.215301} and molecules~\cite{zhang2025observation} as well as in a binary Bose-Bose mixture~\cite{cabrera2018quantum,PhysRevLett.120.235301}.
 In this regard, one can study quantum droplets and liquids with tunable ultracold gases, which can be regarded as an analog quantum simulator of quantum many-body systems.
 Accordingly, thermal destabilization and evaporation of quantum droplets have been discussed theoretically~\cite{wang2020thermal,PhysRevA.103.043316,PhysRevLett.131.173404}.

-On the other hand, its fermionic counterpart has not been observed yet in cold atomic physics.
+However, its fermionic counterpart has not yet been observed in cold atomic physics.
 The realization of self-bound droplets in fermionic systems is a promising candidate for simulating nuclei and nuclear matter, and would be a useful testing ground for nuclear density functional theories~\cite{kemler2016formation,liang2018functional,PhysRevC.99.024302}.
 Theoretically, it is reported that single-component dipolar fermions in a quasi-one-dimensional geometry can form the self-bound state~\cite{PhysRevA.88.033611}, where the dipole-dipole interaction can be tuned to be attractive by tilting the dipoles along the system geometry~\cite{PhysRevLett.99.140406}.
 Moreover, the quasi-one-dimensional geometry enables the system to avoid the mechanical collapse due to the long-range attractive interaction.
 Such a system can be realized in cold atom experiments with dipolar Fermi atoms~\cite{PhysRevLett.108.215301} and polar molecules~\cite{de2019degenerate}.

 It is worth mentioning that there is a critical interaction strength (dipole angle) for the two-body bound state in a quasi-one-dimensional dipolar Fermi gas~\cite{PhysRevA.88.033611}.
 It is similar to the $p$-wave unitarity in one dimension~\cite{PhysRevA.94.043636,PhysRevA.104.023319}, and reminiscent of the similarity between a unitary Fermi gas and dilute pure neutron matter~\cite{PhysRevA.63.043606,PhysRevC.77.032801,PhysRevA.97.013601}.
-In addition, one can prepare the self-bound fermionic droplet by increasing the attractive interaction whose equation of state (EOS) shares similarities with that in symmetric nuclear matter.
-In this regard, one can investigate a cold-atomic system exhibiting EOS being similar to pure neutron matter and symmetric nuclear matter within a common model, as shown in Fig.~\ref{fig:1}.
-For future experimental realizations, it is important to investigate the finite-temperature effect as the experiments are always conducted at finite temperatures.
-The thermal EOS is also important for understanding heavy-ion collisions~\cite{BORDERIE201982} and astrophysical phenomena such as core-collapsed supernova and neutron-star merger~\cite{RevModPhys.89.015007}.
+In addition, one can prepare the self-bound fermionic droplet by increasing the attractive interaction whose equation of state (EOS) shares similarities with that in symmetric nuclear matter. {In nuclear physics, tremendous efforts have been made to extract the thermodynamic quantities of symmetric nuclear matter, such as incompressibility and symmetry energy, from the experimental observables of heavy ion collisions as well as astrophysical data~\cite{hebeler2013equation}.
+However, these extractions involve theoretical assumptions to some extent.} In this regard, one can investigate a cold-atomic system exhibiting EOS being similar to pure neutron matter and symmetric nuclear matter within a common model, as shown in Fig.~\ref{fig:1}, {which enables us to microscopically quantify the theoretical uncertainties associated with the connection between experimental observables and EOS in self-bound fermionic systems.}